Real Name | Jeffrey Franklin Kent |

 Fact Sheet

-- Jeff Kent's real name is Jeffrey Franklin Kent
+- Wondering what Jeff Kent's real name is?
+Jeff Kent's real name is Jeffrey Franklin Kent

-- Jeff Kent is a(n) Retired Major League Baseball second baseman
+- What does Jeff Kent do?
+Jeff Kent's job is being a(n) Retired Major League Baseball second baseman

 - Is Jeff Kent single or married?
 Jeff Kent is Married to Dana Kent!

-- Which college/university did Jeff Kent go to?
-Jeff Kent went to University of California, Berkeley
+- Where did Jeff Kent go to school?
+Jeff Kent is a graduate of University of California, Berkeley

 - Jeff Kent childrens names are Lauren Elizabeth Kent, Hunter Franklin Kent, Colton Ryan Kent, Kaeden Thomas